22 April 2020

-AACR: Plasma protein-protein interactome (PPI) maps derived from the protein corona captured at the nano-bio interface of nanoparticles reveal differential networks for non-small cell lung cancer (NSCLC) and control subjects
+AACR: Plasma protein-protein interactome (PPI) maps for non-small cell lung cancer (NSCLC) using the Proteograph Product Suite

 AACR Virtual Meeting II – American Association for Cancer Research – June 2020